iobik/apred-docs/source/docs/getting-started.md

 The county dashboard provides a summary of the demographic and economic information of a county.

 ![APRED County Profile](/assets/images/docs/getting-started/county-profile.png)
-*This image is from Monroe county's dashboard [Monroe County Dashboard APRED](https://ctil.iu.edu/projects/apred/#/county/18105)*
+*This image is from Monroe County's dashboard [Monroe County Dashboard APRED](https://ctil.iu.edu/projects/apred/#/county/18105)*

 #### Disaster Declaration
 This section provides information on disasters that may be eligible for investment assistance from the EDA.